sasuke-ss1/CS6910/Assignment-1/Readme.md

 ![alt text](https://github.com/sasuke-ss1/CS6910/blob/main/Assignment-1/confusion.png)

-As we can see that the model is able to predict very well for most classes but as we can see that the model is not properly able to differentiate between coat, dress and pullover and shirt which is resoanable as all of them are clothing, it can differentiate between shoes and clothes very well.
+As we can see that the model is able to predict very well for most classes but as we can see that the model is not properly able to differentiate between coat, dress, pullover and shirt which is resoanable as all of them are clothing, it can differentiate between shoes and clothes very well.

+The model also got confused between Shirt and T-shirt, it also confused sneaker and sandals as ankle boots.

+Give the above observation, we conclude that our model is able to learn the coarse features from the images, but is not able to fully undersatnd the finer features in the images.

 ## Quesiton 8